YessicaSD/CITM_3_GameEngine/README.md

 # CITM_3_GameEngine
 A 3D game engine created in the third year of our Videogame Design and Development degree.

-# Test

-# Especial Intruction
-- If you load an fbx and it's set on the hierarchy but you can't see it maybe it's too big and you are at inside of the object.

 # Innovations
+## Assignment 1:
-- shortcuts panel
+- Shortcuts panel
-- tree hierarchy
+- Tree hierarchy
-- move, rotate and scale components
+- Rotate and scale components
-- show scene in an imgui panel
+- Show scene in an imgui panel

+## Assignment 2:
+- Create multiple shapes at one by pressing the circle button on the create menu.

 # Credits: